nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 beeing "typeable and printable" (also on a screen), so beeing able to insert them directly into any html-file as a valid *coding for binary-files*, as images originally are.

-To create a HTML-(BOM-)file for that purpose, I modified an Eagle .ulp-script to generate a html-file inserting *a table-cell at begin of each row*, here named
+To create a HTML-(BOM-)file for that purpose, I modified an Eagle .ulp-script to generate a html-bom-file inserting *a table-cell at begin of each row*, here named
 "Eagle-BOM-List-Export to txt- css- or html-file.ulp"